Azcapotzalco (altepetl): History

 According to chronicler Fernando Alva Ixtlilxóchitl, the Tepanecs were a Chichimec group that settled in 1012 in the region west of Lake Texcoco.
 Their lineage began when their Acolhua leader (or Acolnahuacatl) married Xolotl's daughter Cuetlaxochitzin.
 But this information is apocryphal, since Acolnahuacatl's life is considered to have occurred much later.

 Chimalpahin places their settlement before, in 995.
-In fact, archaeological investigations have revealed that Azcapotzalco was inhabited since the Classical period — around year 600 — and were related to the Teotihuacan’s culture and language, as it is known that they still spoke the Otomi language in the 14th century while the Nahuatl was lingua franca from 1272 on.
+In fact, archaeological investigations have revealed that Azcapotzalco was inhabited since the Classical period — around year 600 — and were related to the Teotihuacan’s culture and language, as it is known that they still spoke the Otomi language in the 14th century while Nahuatl was the lingua franca from 1272 on.
 Continuing with data provided by Chimalpahin, he mentions that Tepanec entered the Triple Alliance from 1047 (this Alliance is different from a much later alliance involving the Aztecs).

 The documents indicate that last line starts with Matlacohuatl.
 The second tlatoani was Chiconquiauhtzin.

 Azcapotzalco was founded in the 13th century in the west of Lake Texcoco.
 Azcapotzalco maintained a dominant hegemony with the Aztecs, who arrived in 1299, settling on the Chapultepec Hill, and were dominated.

-Allowed the Mexitin establishment in Chapultepec in 1281-1286 so they expelled the Matlatzincas-Texcaltepecas (Texcaltepec; former name of the village of Malinalco), also remained neutral when a four Nation coalition razed the Chapoltepec Mexitin and Santa Catarina Sierra in 1299, when they are subjected to the Colhuacan yoke.
+Allowed the Mexitin establishment in Chapultepec in 1281–1286 so they expelled the Matlatzincas-Texcaltepecas (Texcaltepec; former name of the village of Malinalco), also remained neutral when a four Nation coalition razed the Chapoltepec Mexitin and Santa Catarina Sierra in 1299, when they are subjected to the Colhuacan yoke.
 In 1318 for the first time they attacked the Aztecs, which resulted in an increased tribute and greater participation in military campaigns.

 Around of 1315, the Tepanec, Toltec and Chichimec drove the Aztecs definitively from Chapultepec.
 Copil was captured and killed by the Aztecs.
 His heart was ripped out and thrown into the River.
 According to a legend, Huitzilopochtli had to kill his nephew, Copil and threw his heart in the Lake.
 However, since Copil was his relative, Huitzilopochtli decided to honor him and made a cactus grow over Copil heart and it became a sacred place.